Boom Crash Opera: 1993–1997:Fabulous Beast to Gizmo Mantra

 After Boom Crash Opera returned from L.A.
-Ian Tilley joined on bass guitar, keyboards and backing vocals, as the permanent replacement for Pleasance.
+Ian Tilley joined on bass guitar, keyboards and backing vocals, as the permanent replacement for Pleasance following the departure of Dorian West.
 In late 1992 they released a single, "Bettadaze".
 The track was written by Farnan and O'Connor and early in 1993 the Liberal Party wanted to use it for their federal election campaign theme but were refused permission.
 "Bettadaze" was followed in March by the related album, Fabulous Beast, which was produced by Forsey, Don Gehman, and the group.
 It peaked at No. 15, while it provided two further singles "In the Morning" and "This Isn't Love".
 The Canberra Times' Bevan Hannan noted the album's "overall strength" was "especially evident when you compare it to" their previous work.
 It had an "acoustic flavour" which Hannan found "striking" with "In the Morning" as the "best example" of the style.

 The group toured Australia to promote the album and its singles and were "road testing songs".
 In October they headlined the World's Biggest Barbie in Canberra with Weddings Parties Anything as their support act.
 Farnan described how they had been "flogging our wares" to Nicole Leedham of The Canberra Times.
 He noted that "Rock and Roll bands are strange, creative beasts ...
 We indulge ourselves now and again and take a radical left-hand turn and get off the track".
 He remembered playing alongside Weddings Parties Anything "[t]hey started at about the same time as us and we were sharing bits of equipment while we were both getting established".
 Mark Wallace, piano accordionist of the latter group, agreed that the two bands had an affinity but "[we] haven't seen them for a couple of years".